digicert/domain-control-validation/README-details.md

 | validationState | ValidationState  | The state of the validation process.    |

 NOTES:
-- randomValue should be provided
+- randomValue needs to be provided
 - The validationState object used here is what was returned on the preparation response

 ##### EmailValidationResponse